Wild Reeds: Critical response

-The film was met with widespread critical acclaim and holds a rare 100% "Fresh" ratings on Rotten Tomatoes.
+Wild Reeds has an approval rating of 100% on review aggregator website Rotten Tomatoes, based on 10 reviews, and an average rating of 8.2/10.
+Metacritic assigned the film a weighted average score of 83 out of 100, based on 19 critics, indicating "universal acclaim".

 Box office

 In France the film received limited release, playing at a total of 40 cinemas and opening in second place at the French box office gaining 37,688 admissions its opening weekend.
 In total the film had 589,301 admissions in France and was the 51st highest-grossing film of the year.
 The film opened on one screen in Montreal, Canada on 18 November 1994 and grossed $7,000 in its opening weekend.
 It was released in the United States on May 10, 1995 grossing $38,192 in 7 theaters, eventually grossing a total of $917,915 in the United States.

 Accolades

-At the 1995 César Awards, Les Roseaux Sauvages won Best Film, Best Director (André Téchiné), Most Promising Young Actress (Élodie Bouchez) and Best Original Screenplay.
+At the 1995 César Awards, Les Roseaux Sauvages won Best Film, Best Director (André Téchiné), Most Promising Actress (Élodie Bouchez) and Best Original Screenplay or Adaptation.